strizzwald/blog/_posts/2018-03-03-javascript-this-binding.markdown

 layout: post
 title:  "JavaScript this binding"
 date:   2018-03-03 12:30:00 +0200
-categories: Javascript
+categories: JavaScript
 ---

 Having done JavaScript for about 4 years, I have found that there are certain things about the language that I still did not understand.
 As we all know, JavaScript is an object-oriented programming language, anyone coming from other OOP languages generally would not struggle writing JavaScript.
-The problem comes with most of us when we take certain constructs from other OOP languages and assume that they work the same way in Javascript.
+The problem comes with most of us when we take certain constructs from other OOP languages and assume that they work the same way in JavaScript.

 Take a look at this code snippet written in Java